Google Tag Manager (GTM)

 Leave defer in place so the browser loads the script without blocking rendering.

-(Optional) Enable the Search UI overlay by adding one or both attributes, pointing to your site’s existing search element IDs:
+(Optional) Enable the Search UI overlay by adding one or both attributes, pointing to your site’s existing search element IDs or class names:

 Notes for Search UI